On $p$-adic denseness of quotients of values of integral forms: Hypersurfaces, irreducibility, smoothness

 In this section, we introduce well-known tools that provide a new perspective that is useful for proving statements related to the denseness in $\Q_p$ of forms of arbitrary (large) order.
 We believe that most of this section is already known, except Theorem~\ref{thm:cone-over-Fp-p-large-over-Q}, but we keep the full section to improve our exposition.
-Since forms are defined as homogeneous polynomials, we will observe them in terms of algebraic geometry.
+Since forms are defined as homogeneous polynomials, we can apply some methods and results from commutative algebra and algebraic geometry.
 Namely, each form gives a projective variety --- a hypersurface.
-We will define our objects over an arbitrary ring \(R\), which can be chosen among
+We will define our objects over an arbitrary ring \(T\), whose field of fractions is $L$, which can be chosen among \(\mathbb{Z},\mathbb{Z}_p,\F_p,\mathbb{Q},\Q_p,\mathbb{C}\).
+For homogeneous forms $F_1,\ldots,F_k\in T[x_0,\ldots,x_n]$ denote their zero set by